Blopeur/blopeur.github.io/_posts/2020-06-29-intel-patent-batch.md

 Patent: [Real time holography using learned error feedback - Intel](http://freepatentsonline.com/20200117139.pdf).
 Intel is already working on Real-Time holography on its GPUs.
 Most likely using heterogeneous computing on the GPU.

 Patent: [Substrate thermal layer for heat spreader connection - Intel](http://freepatentsonline.com/20200118902.pdf) This has the potential to reduce or even prevent the emergence of local hotspots developing in the dies.
-More details:

 Patent: [Tensor-based computing system for quaternion operations - Intel](http://freepatentsonline.com/20200117993.pdf).
 Interesting to see that Intel is trying to add Spinor operations to its chip while using tensor foundation.